-We’ve hosted Girl Scouts, women’s groups, family reunions, church groups and retreats of all kinds.
-With 145-overnight-guest capacity, our facilities are expansive enough to handle this size.
+We’ve hosted Girl Scouts, women’s groups, family reunions, church groups, and retreats of all kinds.
+With 135-overnight-guest capacity, our facilities are expansive enough to handle this size.
 Smaller groups are welcome to inquire about availability.

-And wait until you sit down to breakfast, lunch or dinner to taste some of the best down-home cooking this side of the Mississippi — Texas style!
-Our dining hall (The Grubstake) and our kitchen staff — the Cookies — cannot be out-done.
+Wait until you sit down to breakfast, lunch or dinner to taste some of the best down-home cooking this side of the Mississippi — Texas style!
+Our dining hall (The Grubstake) and our kitchen staff (the "Cookies") cannot be out-done.
 Meals are prepared with love and care and are always served in hearty portions — no one leaves hungry!

 The Forty Niner, our old-fashioned saloon, is the heart of Rocky River and comes complete with a hand-rocked fireplace, a can-can stage, an antique bar and round-top tables.
 Meetings, parties, rehearsal dinners and wedding receptions are happily accommodated in this fun-loving, kick-up-your-heels space!